jonnymind/SIRPAS/Source/Base_Module/Character_power.md

 For a grand total of 13 + 8 + 1.75 + 0.5 = 23.25, rounded up to 24.

-> It may be useful to note down the number of tokens actually spent rather than recompute the power of the characters each time it's needed looking at the value of all of their attributes
+> It may be useful to note down the number of tokens actually spent rather than recompute the power of the characters each time it's needed, keeping track of the character power as it grows.